LunaNing/HAP/README.md

 # HAP

-This version is for the submission of TKDE paper.
+This version is for the submission of TKDE paper "Hierarchical Adaptive Pooling by Capturing Hider-order Dependency for Graph Representation Learning".

 ## Dependencies